Speaking part: variant 13 - Langart

 Study the advertisement.

-You are going to rent this flat and now you’d like to get more information.
+You are considering renting this flat and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 1. location of the flat